Happy Hour

 Becky sighed, her shoulders climbing and dropping and walked over to the phone behind the counter.

-Fergus Snacktime.
+Snacktime.
 Looking about the dayroom, eyes like a panoramic camera, just watching it.
 Not quite believing I’ve been locked up again, still hit by this proof.
 Yes.
 The dayroom.
 You are in the dayroom of yet another psych hospital.
 U-shape of blue, vinyl chairs with heavy, wood frames, too heavy for disgruntled patients to throw.
 Half the patients, gowned for bed sitting on them, munching apples and staring blinkless at the fuzzy, evening news on the tiny television screen and the other half pacing behind them, marching wearily around the perimeter of chairs.

 A young guy sits next to me.